 At the end of the year, certificates are given out to all children with gold, silver and 100% attendance.

 If your child is ill, please ring us by 9.10am or send us a message so that we know that your child is safely at home.
-Please ensure that you inform Marie or Teresa in the school office, rather than a teacher.
+Please ensure that you inform Marie in the school office, rather than a teacher.
 Please try to make medical or dental appointments outside the school day.
 If this is not possible then please send us a note in advance and bring appointment cards in to the office.

 REQUESTS FOR LEAVE OF ABSENCE DURING SCHOOL TIME

-Parents should apply to the Headteacher for any request for leave of absence in term time by completing a request form available from Marie or Teresa in school reception.
+Parents should apply to the Headteacher for any request for leave of absence in term time by completing a request form available from Marie in school reception.
 (DFE guidance states school should not authorise leave retrospectively).

 The Government has renewed appeals to parents not to take their children out of school during term time.
 The Governors and Headteacher of the school support this and have decided that students will only be given permission to take leave in term time if there are exceptional circumstances.
 Each application will be considered and the Headteacher will determine the duration of any leave if it is agreed and authorised.
 However, if the application is not agreed and the absence occurs the dates will be unauthorised.
 Parents will be notified of any decision in writing.
 This notification may be hand delivered directly to the parent or posted to the parent's home address.